Revamp Your Sex LifeNovember 28th, 2016

 Zinc: Correcting with 50 mg daily of zinc helps men maintain erections (5).
 Professor Emeritus Denham Harman, M.D., Ph.D., of the University of Nebraska School of Medicine, has said; “90% of the population consume diets deficient in zinc” (5).

 Melanotan 2: Correcting daily with Melanotan 2 (MSH2) allows men to achieve spontaneous erections—something that not even Viagra® can do.
 Dermatology researcher Norman Levine, M.D., has said his patients on Melanotan 2 reported “developing spontaneous erections” (6).
-Dr. Hunter Wessell alternated doses of Melanotan 2 with a placebo in 10 men diagnosed with erectile dysfunction.
-He reported that erections were spontaneous, noting, “These men were not looking at erotic video tapes.
+By alternating Melatonan 2 doses with a placebo in 10 men diagnosed with ED, he reported that erections were spontaneous, noting, “These men were not looking at erotic video tapes.
 They weren’t engaging in sexual activity.
 They were just sitting around and on the placebo, none of them got any erectile activity—zero” (7).

 Melanotan 2 Compared with Viagra®